Literature: The Jungle Book aka: The Second Jungle Book

 Badass: Almost every main character.
 Also the cobras in Rikki-Tikki-Tavi.

-Big Damn Heroes: Rikki arriving to stop Nagina from threatening the humans at the dinner table.
+Big Damn Heroes: Rikki arriving to stop Nagaina from threatening the humans at the dinner table.

 Cue the Flying Pigs: At the beginning of "Toomai of the Elephants", the title character is told by Petersen Sahib that he may one day go into all elephant stockades "when thou hast seen the elephants dance"; although there is evidence that such events occur, no human has yet witnessed it, thus the statement equates to "never".
 Sure enough, though, by the end of the story, Little Toomai has seen the dance of the elephants.